 Professor Murphy is serving as Associate Dean of the College of Arts, Humanities, and Social Sciences.

 All students are reminded that, in addition to meeting Departmental requirements for a major leading to a baccalaureate degree, they must also meet the requirements of the University's Core curriculum.

 Courses to be taken for major credit at other institutions must be approved in advance.
 Grades of C or better must be achieved in all courses for major or minor credit.
 Courses taken pass/fail are not acceptable.

-Honors status in the major is granted if the student's GPA in Liberal Studies, Humanities Track is at least 3.5 or higher upon completion of all requirements for the major.
+Graduating with distinction in the major is granted if the student's GPA in Liberal Studies-Humanities is at least 3.5 or higher upon completion of all requirements for the major.